-Although early results from many trials evaluating intensified chemotherapy during RT are encouraging [78-83], whether the added toxicity of any of these approaches is counterbalanced by substantial survival gains is unclear.
-Phase III trials are needed to confirm the benefit of these more toxic approaches over concurrent cisplatin/5-FU.
+Although early results from many trials evaluating intensified chemotherapy during RT are encouraging [77-82], whether the added toxicity of any of these approaches is counterbalanced by substantial survival gains is unclear.
+Phase III trials are needed to confirm the benefit of these more toxic approaches over concurrent cisplatin/FU.

 Necessity for surgery — We suggest resection for all patients with adenocarcinoma and for patients with SCC who have less than an endoscopic complete response to chemoradiotherapy.
 For patients with SCC who have an endoscopic complete response, nonoperative management is an option balancing the risks of surgical mortality versus improved locoregional control.

-The necessity of resection in patients who have a response to chemoradiotherapy is controversial.
-A survival benefit for trimodality therapy (which included post-chemoradiotherapy esophagectomy) over chemoradiotherapy alone has been suggested in national surveys of patients with thoracic adenocarcinoma or SCC who were treated in the 1990s [84-86] and in an analyses of data from a the National Cancer Database of patients with esophageal cancer who were treated between 2004 and 2011 .
-However, others have questioned the necessity of surgery in chemotherapy responders [14,15].
+Chemotherapy responders — The necessity of resection in patients who have a response to chemoradiotherapy is controversial.
+A survival benefit for trimodality therapy (which included post-RT or postchemoradiotherapy esophagectomy) over definitive RT or chemoradiotherapy alone has been suggested in an analysis of data from a the National Cancer Database [83,84] and in an analysis of 3522 patients with thoracic esophageal SCC derived from the Taiwan Cancer Registry database who were treated with modern RT and chemoradiotherapy techniques between 2006 and 2014 [85,86].
+However, others have questioned the necessity of surgery in chemotherapy responders.

-In contemporary series, definitive chemoradiotherapy provides long-term survival in up to 27 percent of patients with SCC [34,37,52,54], a result that is not dissimilar to that achieved with preoperative chemoradiotherapy followed by surgery [14,28,32], neoadjuvant chemotherapy and surgery (see 'Neoadjuvant chemotherapy' below) [16,88], and surgery alone [16,17].
-Nearly all reports note a higher rate of locally persistent/recurrent disease when surgery is not a component of treatment [34,52].
+Squamous cell cancer — In contemporary series, definitive chemoradiotherapy provides long-term survival in up to 27 percent of patients with SCC [30,33,51,53], a result that is not dissimilar to that achieved with preoperative chemoradiotherapy followed by surgery [14,24,28], neoadjuvant chemotherapy and surgery (see 'Neoadjuvant chemotherapy' below) [16,87], and surgery alone [16,17].
+Nearly all reports note a higher rate of locally persistent/recurrent disease when surgery is not a component of treatment [30,51].
 In general, there is a lack of data on nonsurgical management for patients with adenocarcinoma, and at least some retrospective series suggest inferior outcomes in this group when treated with nonsurgical therapy .

 At a median follow-up of 47 months, the surgically treated patients had similar two-year (34 versus 40 percent) and median survival (17.7 versus 19.3 months) as compared with those assigned to continue chemoradiotherapy.
 Surgically treated patients had significantly lower rates of locoregional recurrence (34 versus 43 percent) and were significantly less likely to require palliative intervention for dysphagia (24 versus 46 percent).
 There were no differences in longitudinal quality of life among survivors with two years of follow-up .

-The available data on non-surgical management of adenocarcinoma are more limited:
+Adenocarcinoma — The available data on nonsurgical management of adenocarcinoma are more limited:

 ●The largest series of nonsurgical management of adenocarcinoma comes from a retrospective analysis of 276 patients treated with definitive chemoradiotherapy at MD Anderson for esophageal cancer, 215 of whom had adenocarcinoma .
 RT was planned and delivered using modern techniques (4D-CT and IMRT), and a moderate-dose (50.4 Gy in 28 fractions) was combined with chemotherapy.
 The majority of patients had T3 (83 percent), N1 (69 percent), and M0 (87 percent) disease.
 Nearly all (98 percent) received concurrent chemotherapy, and 37 percent also received induction chemotherapy prior to chemoradiotherapy.
 At a median follow-up of 54 months, 140 (51 percent) had experienced a local recurrence, while 144 (52 percent) encountered distant failure with or without a locoregional recurrence, and 92 (33 percent) had no evidence of disease at last follow-up.